-On 31 January 2020, the UK exited from the EU.
-Based on the agreement for an orderly withdrawal of the UK from the EU, the UK benefits from a transition period, pursuant to which all EU Treaties and EU legislation still apply to the UK.
-This transition period ends on 31 December 2020.
+Kingdom exited from the EU.
+On the basis of the agreement for an orderly withdrawal of the United Kingdom from the EU, the United Kingdom benefited from a transitionary period, pursuant to which all EU Treaties and EU legislation still applied to the United Kingdom.
+This transitionary period ended on 31 December 2020.